yaya2devops/cloudblog/clc0i6hnw000h08l1auogdwm3.md

 ## Bourne-Again Shell

-The Bash shell, or Bourne-Again Shell, is a Unix shell and command language that was developed as an improvement over the Bourne shell by Brian Fox in the late 1980s.
+The Bash, or Bourne-Again Shell, is a Unix shell and command language that was developed as an improvement over the Bourne shell by Brian Fox in the late 1980s.

 Bash's inclusion of a large number of built-in commands and utilities was one of its key innovations.
 This enabled users to perform a wide range of tasks without the need to install additional software.
 Bash also improved the programming language by adding better control structures and the ability to define functions.